Extending fibre nonlinear interference power modelling to account for general dual-polarisation 4D modulation formats: PSD of the first-order NLI for periodic transmitted signals

 and the first-order term is

 with

 where $N_s$ and $L_s$ are the number of spans and the span length of each span, respectively. \end{theorem} \begin{proof} See Appendix \ref{app:theoRP}. \end{proof}

 While Theorem \ref{The:RP_NLSE} gives an approximation for the field at the output of the fibre, we are interested in the field after ideal CDC (see Fig.~\ref{fig:system_model}).
-Ideal CDC ideally removes the exponential $e^{j2\beta_2\pi^2 f^2 N_sL_s}$ from \eqref{eq:1st_order_RP_solution_f}, leading to a first-order term in the RP solution for the system in Fig.~\ref{fig:system_model} given by
+Ideal CDC ideally removes the exponential $e^{j2\beta_2\pi^2 f^2 N_sL_s}$ from \eqref{eq:1st_order_RP_solution_f}, leading to